SRv6d/rpsl-rs/README.md

 This is what makes `rpsl-rs` performant and memory efficient, since no additional allocation is required during parsing.

-Each [Attribute] can be accessed by its index and has a name and optional value(s).
+Each [Attribute] can be accessed by its index and has a name and value.

 ```rust,ignore
 println!("{:#?}", parsed[1]);